martin-cao/EverCal/README.md

 python main.py
 ```

-## Known Issues
-- Event Display Glitch: Events on the first day of the month may be mistakenly displayed in the final days of the previous month.
-This is under investigation and will be fixed in future updates.

 ## Roadmap
 - [ ] Daily, Weekly & Yearly view
 - [ ] Add, Edit & Delete events